Taxation in the United Kingdom: Modern rules

+HMRC has published online a comprehensive set of manuals about the UK tax system.

 Overview

 Income tax forms the single largest source of revenues collected by the government.
 The second largest source of government revenue is National Insurance Contributions.
 The third largest source of government revenues is value added tax (VAT), and the fourth-largest is corporation tax.

 Residence and domicile

 United Kingdom source income is generally subject to UK taxation whatever the citizenship and place of residence of an individual, or the place of registration of a company.
 This means that the UK income tax liability of an individual who is neither resident nor ordinarily resident in the United Kingdom is limited to any tax deducted at source on UK income, together with tax on income from a trade or profession carried on through a permanent establishment in the UK and tax on rental income from UK real estate.

 People who are both resident and domiciled in the United Kingdom are additionally liable to taxation on their worldwide income and gains.
-For people resident but not domiciled in the United Kingdom (referred to as "non-domiciled", or "non-dom"), foreign income and gains have historically been taxed on the remittance basis, that is to say, only income and gains remitted to the United Kingdom are taxed (for such people the United Kingdom is sometimes called a tax haven).
+For people resident but not domiciled in the United Kingdom ("non-doms"), foreign income and gains have historically been taxed on the remittance basis, that is to say, only income and gains remitted to the United Kingdom are taxed.
 From 6 April 2008, a long-term non-dom (defined as resident in 7 of the previous 9 years) wishing to retain the remittance basis is required to pay an annual tax of £30,000.
-Since 6 April 2017, non-domiciled individuals who have been resident in the UK for 15 out of the last 20 tax years lose their non-domiciled status and become liable for tax on worldwide income and capital gains, and their worldwide assets become subject to inheritance tax on death.
+Since 6 April 2017, non-doms who have been resident in the UK for 15 out of the last 20 tax years lose their non-dom status and become liable for tax on worldwide income and capital gains, and their worldwide assets become subject to inheritance tax on death.